The Catcher's Sign System - Designing Unbreakable Codes

 When Signs Decide Games

 Numerous games have been directly decided by sign execution.
 One famous example is Game 5 of the 2006 Japan Series between Chunichi and Nippon-Ham.
 Chunichi catcher Motonobu Tanishige's pitch calling was masterful, shutting out the Nippon-Ham lineup.
-Tanishige later said he 'read opposing batters' intentions and thoroughly executed counter-sequencing.'
+Tanishige was known for reading opposing batters' intentions and thoroughly executing counter-sequencing.
 Conversely, sign miscommunication can cause fatal runs.
 'Crossed signs' where pitchers throw unintended pitches cause wild pitches and home runs.
 Communication is particularly challenging between foreign pitchers and Japanese catchers due to language barriers, requiring careful sign system confirmation through interpreters.
 Signs represent invisible information warfare, with their precision directly affecting game quality.